Baltimore Checkerspot Recovery Team

 Even small actions can mean a great deal if enough people are involved.
 Let your local representatives know that you care about the importance of preserving habitat for rare plants and animals.
 Support local conservation groups and efforts in your town or county.
 Consider joining a local conservation group, like the Washington Area Butterfly Club, or consider becoming a Master Naturalist.
+The Anita C. Leight Estuary Center is also looking for Baltimore Checkerspot stewards.
+Check out their page here for more information.
 Even informing your friends and family of the importance of butterfly conservation can help raise awareness.

 Volunteers gather to help plant white turtlehead at a